binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

     dhcp-range=192.168.199.2,192.168.199.99,255.255.255.0,12h
     ```

-3. Update the bat0 interface definition by editing file /etc/network/interfaces.d/bat0 as root user.
-Change the content to be:

-    ```text
-    auto bat0
-    iface bat0 inet manual
-        pre-up /usr/sbin/batctl if add wlan0
-    ```

-4. Change the startup file to add the routing rules to forward mesh traffic to the home/office network and do the Network Address Translation on the reply.
+3. Change the startup file to add the routing rules to forward mesh traffic to the home/office network and do the Network Address Translation on the reply.
 Set the node as a mesh gateway and also configure the gateway interface IP address.
 To do this update the **start-batman-adv.sh** file and change the content to:

     ```text
     #!/bin/bash